Catalytic converter 101

 X-ray Fluorescence for Rookies: Demystifying the Technology Behind Converter Analysis

-What is XRF Benchtop?
+What is an XRF Benchtop Machine?

-How Does XRF Benchtop Work?
+How Does XRF Benchtop Analysis Work?

 Why Do Processors Use XRF?

-Processors use this type of technology to analyze your material because of its precision and rapid speed of analysis.
+Processors use this type of technology to analyze your material because of its precision and the speed of analysis.
 Compared to the XRF gun, for example, the XRF benchtop machine produces more accurate results.
 This means that when you receive your assay report, your recovery figures are as precise as can be, helping you hedge your metals accordingly.